navidgh66/Fasttext-TextClassifier/README.md

 	* For specifying __Target Label__ of line/word please use `__label__`[space][line/word]
 * Example: `__positive__` This dog is so cute" ==> "__This dog is so cute__" Class name is __positive__

+* For Classifying new lines/words, A path to the binary pre-trained model must be specified by '-m' option